 If you see an

 EACCES error when you try to install a package globally, read this chapter.
-This error can be avoided if you change the directory where npm is installed.
+This error can often be avoided if you change the directory where npm is installed.
 To do this, either:

 Reinstall npm with a Node version manager (recommended),

 Change npm's default directory manually.

 Reinstalling npm with a Node version manager is the best way to avoid permissions issues.
 This is described in Chapter 2.
 You do not need to remove your current version of npm or Node.js before installing a node version manager.

 This section does not apply to Microsoft Windows.
 This chapter will be updated to address Windows in the near future.

 To minimize the chance of permissions errors, you can configure npm to use a different directory.
 In this example, it will be a hidden directory on your home folder.

 Back-up your computer before you start.